Automating Mortality Table Validation Against Industry Standards

 @classmethod

-if any(r < 0 or r > 1 for r in v):
+if any(q <= 0.0 or q > 1.0 for q in v):

-raise ValueError("q_x rates must lie within [0, 1]")
+raise ValueError("every qx must lie in (0, 1]")

-ages = info.data.get('ages', [])
+ages = info.data.get("ages", [])

 for i in range(1, len(v)):

-if i < len(ages) and v[i] < v[i-1] and ages[i] > 65:
+if i < len(ages) and ages[i] > 65 and v[i] < v[i - 1]:

 return v